surrel14/surrel14.github.io/README.md

 4. Open Feather and go to _Settings>Certificates_ then click on the _+_ in the top right corner

 5. Select _Import Certificate File_ and the file picker will open.
 Navigate to the _certificates_ folder we previously unzipped, open it and open the folder called with the same name of your certificate.
 Select the _.p12_ file and import it.
-Repeat the same process for by clicking on the _+_ in the top right corner and select _Import Provisioning File_, then select the _mobileprovision_ file.
+Repeat the same process for by clicking on the _+_ in the top right corner and select _Import Provisioning File_, then select the _.mobileprovision_ file.
 In the _Password_ field enter the password which is _WSF_ and click _Save_.
 Now the certificate is imported

 6. To install apps go to the _Library_ tab, click on the _+_ in the top right corner then _Import from Files_.
 Import your app, sign it and install it.
 Always remember to **turn off/on _ppq.apple.com_ and data/wifi evertime you’re installing an app**